Services for Businesses, Individuals, and the Community

 Skills Opportunity Centre Clubhouse in State College supports individuals living with the effects of mental illness who are pursuing their individualized paths to recovery.
 The Clubhouse provides a relaxed, restorative, supportive atmosphere that allows members to develop lasting friendships, be active in their community, gain work experience, pursue further education, and find a career that works for them.
 Visit The Clubhouse page for more information.

-Skills outpatient therapy offers a counseling and psychotherapy option that addresses the entire person — mind, body, emotions, behaviors, creativity and spirit.
-For more information about Skills confidential, skilled and compassionate counseling and psychotherapy services, visit the Outpatient Therapy Services page.
+Skills outpatient/partial treatment offers a counseling and psychotherapy option that addresses the entire person — mind, body, emotions, behaviors, creativity and spirit.
+For more information about Skills confidential, skilled and compassionate counseling and psychotherapy services, visit the Outpatient/Partial Treatment Services page.

 Site-Based Psychiatric Rehabilitation Services